 If you want to trial this lifestyle before you invest a substantial amount of money into living in an A-Frame house, then you might want to give the Lushan a try.

 Because of their size, the shipping fees aren’t quite as overwhelming as the Nolla cabin’s are.

 You can check out the Glamping Lushna website for more details.

 Last Word on A-Frame Kits

-We hope that our guide to the 6 best A-frame kit house brands has been informative and that you’ve got some ideas of what kind of home you want to build?
+We hope that our guide to the 6 best A-frame kit homes has been informative and that you’ve got some ideas of what kind of kit homes you want to build?

 If not, you might want to check out our guide to underground homes which offers a very unusual alternative way to live.